Cancer care center in Denver

 Surgical oncology

 When cancer is detected, one option for treatment is the surgical removal of the tumor.
-We provide patients access to expert surgeons who are board certified and experienced in using advanced procedures for cancer treatment.
-They work together to identify an individual care plan to suit the needs of each patient.
+We provide patients access to expert oncology surgeons who are board-certified and experienced in using advanced procedures for cancer treatment.
+They create an individual care plan to suit the needs of each patient.

 If you would like more information about the surgical oncology program, please call us at (720) 475-8733.